KellenWatt/python-lessons/10-Project-2/instructions.md

 Your task is to write a series of functions that will manage the restaurant's inventory.
 These functions will be:
 - `use_item(inventory, name, count)` - subtract an item from inventory, if it exists and there is enough.
 - `stock_item(inventory, name, count)` - add an item to inventory, even if it hasn't been ordered before.
-- `item_amount(inventory, name)` - return the current amount of the item
+- `item_amount(inventory, name)` - return the current amount of the item.
+Returns `None` if the item has never been in inventory.
 - `is_stocked(inventory, name)` - return a boolean indicating if the item is in stock or not
 - `has_enough(inventory, name, count)` - return a boolean indicating if there are at least `count` of the item.
 - `in_history(inventory, name)` - return a boolean indicating if the item has ever been stocked
-- `current_inventory(inventory)` - returns a list of the items that are currently in stock, regardless of amount
+- `current_inventory(inventory)` - returns a list of the items that are currently in stock, meaning there is a non-zero amount.
 - `report(inventory)` - returns a string that lists the complete inventory, including amounts, with each item on its own line.

 In each case, `inventory` is a dictionary that contains the restaurant's inventory.
 You don't need to worry about